timg456789/income-calculator/README.md

 ### Day
 More formally known as a `UTC day` is a constant 86,400 seconds or 86,400,000 milliseconds.

+### Monthly Recurring Expense (MRE)
+An expense that is incurred every calendar month on a specific day.
+MRE's are incurred on the 28th by default.

 ### Net Income
 Income after expenses.

-### Monthly Recurring Expense (MRE)
-An expense that is incurred every calendar month.
-MRE's are incurred on the 28th by default.
+### Transaction
+The action of incurring an expense or accruing income.

 ### Weekly Recurring Expense (WRE)
 An expense that is incurred every seven days.
 WRE's are incurred on Friday's by default.